GhanaNLP/kasa/README.md

 *)`HISTORY.md` -- what functionality was added during each version/release, and what is planned to be added next/in the near future.

-*)`contribution.md` -- Up to date set up and deveoper contribution guide.
+*)`contribution.md` -- Up to date set up and developer contribution guide.

 *)`setup.py` -- specify dependencies for added methods here